stanford-ssi/Hummingbird-Software/README.md

 This can destroy the chip as the TX power gets reflected and has nowhere to go.

 ## Latest Update
 Feb.
+16:
+Implemented a more robust radio module that would allows for the use of radio_packet_t's, enabling for higher level commands and instructions.

+Feb.
 14 (Victor H., Sam C., Jesse F., Arif I., and Pete!): Implemented multithreading for radio TX_LED drive code.
 Issue: after some number of fast sends, the program stalls.
 But generally ok if sending slowly.

 Potential culprits: